eneadriancatalin/Shotty-dispenser/README.md

 <img src="https://github.com/eneadriancatalin/Shotty-dispenser/blob/main/media/presentation/tinkercadv1.1.png?raw=true" width="720" />
 <img src="https://github.com/eneadriancatalin/Shotty-dispenser/blob/main/media/tinkercad_v1.png?raw=true" width="720" />

-In the initial version on Tinkercad, I had a functional model.
+In the initial version of Tinkercad, I had a functional model.
 The only issue encountered was the limitation on the number of consumers for the Arduino:

 - A maximum of 16 LEDs lit simultaneously
 - Utilization of the LCD